fieldtrip/website/development/project/zscores.md

     activation = phys * e1 + e2 + noise

 - with for the additive effect model: e1 = 1, e2 > 0, and for the multiplicative effect model: e1 > 1, e2 = 0.
-- phys is the physiological signal, consisting of a 'constant' (e.g. alpha oscillation) modulated by a slow drift
+- phys is the physiological signal, consisting of a 'constant' (e.g., alpha oscillation) modulated by a slow drift
 - noise is the 'real' external noise, which is random

   phys = phys_constant + phys_noise _ lambda_phys